LIFEHUBBER

 LEANN is a local-first retrieval project framed around private RAG use and lower storage overhead, with the repository describing it as a way to run retrieval on a personal device while using less storage.

 The repository presents LEANN as a local-first retrieval project centered on private RAG use and lower storage overhead.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is